nablarch/nablarch-document/en/examples/10/contents/OnlineAccessLogStatistics.rst

   * When the analysis process is not executed daily (for example, when it is executed once every two days)

-    When the analysis results of the following four files are used as inputs for tabulation, and the batch execution date is October 10, 2012 and the tabulation period is set to two days in the past, the CSV files from October 8 to October 10, 2012 are the tabulation targets.
+    When the analysis results of the following two files are used as inputs for tabulation, and the batch execution date is October 10, 2012 and the tabulation period is set to two days in the past, the CSV files from October 8 to October 10, 2012 are the tabulation targets.

     In this case, because the CSV file of 20121008 contains analysis results for two days (7 and 8),